Read "Remembering Dorothy Lemelson" by Lemelson Center Director Emeritus Art Molella >>

-Born in Perth Amboy, NJ, in 1926, Dorothy Ginsberg is the eldest of three sisters.
+Born in Perth Amboy, NJ, in 1926, Dorothy Lemelson (née Ginsberg) was the eldest of three sisters.
 Her father, Louis, was a self-employed glazier, who specialized in store-front construction.
 Her mother Lena, born in Latvia, served as a bookkeeper for the family business before opening an antique store in 1939, which up until early 2003 was run by Dorothy's sister.
-Until her death at the age of 104, Lena continued to instill in her daughters, grandchildren, and great grandchildren the pride in being an American citizen, as well as the responsibility of embracing and acting upon that citizenship.
+Until her death at the age of 104, Lena continued to instill in her daughters, grandchildren, and great grandchildren her pride in being an American citizen, as well as the responsibility of embracing and acting upon that citizenship.

 Following her parents' examples of hard work and self-sufficiency, Dorothy channeled her early efforts into earning the money to further her education.
 After working several small jobs, she enrolled in one of the country's most respected design schools, Parsons School of Design in Manhattan.
 Upon graduation in 1947, she taught briefly at the Newark School of Fine and Industrial Arts, while establishing herself professionally.